eobermuhlner/httplogger/README.md

         - JWT.*
         - JWT.PayLoad
         - JWT.Header
-        - Body (not in default)
+        - Body

+        The keys are case insensitive.

         "Header.*" will match all headers.
         Alternatively list the explicit headers (e.g. "Header.Accept").

-        The body can be very large and is therefore not part of the "*" group.
-        To log all keys and the body you need to specify -log '*,body' The default will log everything except the body.
+        To explicitely exclude a key, prefix it with "!"
+        Example: -log '*,!body'

          (default "*")
   -port int
         Server port to listen. (default 8080)